- after receiving CAR T, many patients saw some, or all, symptoms of cancer disappear. There is a chance that cancer symptoms may come back

 Some examples of the symptoms you may feel are below.

 You and your caregiver will be an important part of watching for side effects.
-Your CAR T treatment team will tell you what to watch out for.
-It's important to share how you are feeling, and for your caregiver to watch out for any side effects that you may not recognize yourself.
+Your CAR T treatment team will tell you what to watch out for and will provide instructions on what to do if they come up.
+It’s important to share how you are feeling, and for your caregiver to watch out for any side effects that you may not recognize yourself.

-At the CAR T medical center, your CAR T treatment team may ask you to do some tasks to see if there have been any changes in your mental and physical abilities.
-For example, they may ask you to:
+You may be asked to do some tasks to see if there have been any changes in your mental and physical abilities.
+For example, nurses and doctors may ask you to:

-- write something, like a standard sentence
+- write something, like a sentence, to monitor changes in your handwriting

 - follow a simple instruction, like holding up two fingers